Ian Coke: International career

 Coke was part of Bermuda's squad for 2009 CONCACAF U-20 Championship qualifying.
 He scored in a 2–0 victory over Puerto Rico in the group stage.
 Coke made his senior international debut on 7 September 2012 in a 2012 Caribbean Cup qualification match against Puerto Rico.
 His scored his first international goal four days later in a match against Saint Martin in the same competition.
 Coke had often found himself down the pecking order behind European-based players Nahki Wells, Rai Simons, and Jonte Smith.

-International goals
+Career statistics

 Score and result list Bermuda's goal tally first.